amelinn9/school-district-analysis/README.md

 <br>
 <br>
 ## Summary
-Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Some of the major changes in the updated school district analysis after math and reading scores for the ninth grade at Thomas High School have been replaced with NaNs include:
+1. Thomas High School is no longer in the top 5 performing schools.
+2.